Land and Sea

 - Progress the Aboriginal Land Commissioner’s recommended changes to Part IV of the Land Rights Act, which relates to exploration and mining on Aboriginal land;

-- Develop an NT Government Native Title Policy Framework;
+- Develop an NTG Native Title Policy Framework;

 - Develop a strategic approach to tenure and other issues in mining towns that will eventually become Aboriginal land;